 - Toothache & Sore Throat

-From a small pimple to acne, we all dread those breakouts, especially if you are a teenager trying to be the coolest kid on the block.
-Teens often have sensitive skin or react poorly to chemicals found in some skin care products.
+From a small pimple to acne, we all dread those breakouts.
 There aren’t many natural skin care products effective in treating pimples.
 However, tea tree’s antibacterial properties, help get rid of bacteria, breakouts and acne.
-Tea tree not only treats acne, but also cleans up the bacterial overgrowth while reducing redness and swelling.
-It helps prevent acne scars.
-Buying a natural tea tree skin care product or applying tea tree oil to your everyday facial wash and cleanser will help to decrease acne and may even eliminate it (3).
-Tea tree oil is a favorite for promoting an overall healthy and clear appearance on the skin by soothing and healing a range of skin issues.
+This special oil not only treats acne, but also cleans up the bacterial overgrowth while reducing redness and swelling.
+It also helps prevent acne scars.
+Buying a natural tea tree skin care product or applying tea tree oil to your every day facial wash and cleanser will help to decrease acne (3).

-Eczema, the general term used for inflammatory skin conditions such as dermatitis is an irritating, itchy and often distressing condition.
-Tea Tree oil has components contained in it that soothe and eases the symptoms and flares of eczema (4).
-For example, anti-inflammatory compounds to minimize the irritation, antifungal to reduce itching, an antibacterial that fights infection and stop spreading, antiseptic that mitigates the skin, antioxidant to protect the skin from random breakouts.
-Adding at least two drops of tea tree oil to a facial wash, will not only reduce irritating eczema flare-ups, but it could also erase eczema.
+Tea Tree oil contains components that soothe and eases the symptoms and flares of eczema (4).
+For example, anti-inflammatory compounds minimize irritation to reduce itching.
+Adding at least two drops of tea tree oil to a facial wash, not only reduces irritating eczema flare-ups, but it could also erase eczema.
 If you suffer from oily skin, tea tree oil combats the struggle.
 Also try adding a few drops of tea tree oil to your sunscreen, moisturizer or even your daily facial toner.

 Fungal Infections Of The Nail

 They can be painful and cause many difficulties in your everyday life.
-Fungal infections in your toenails or fingernails can lead to a change of colour and thickening of nails, which is an excruciating problem.
-In extreme cases of suffering from a fungal infection, cracking or loss of the whole nail can occur, it can be excruciatingly painful and may affect your ability to use your feet or hands for a while.
-Tea Tree oil has the utilisation for repairing and fighting the fungal infection.
+Fungal infections in your toenails or fingernails can lead to a change of color and thickening of nails.
+In extreme cases, cracking or loss of the whole nail can occur, it can be excruciatingly painful and may affect your ability to use your feet or hands for a while.
+Tea Tree oil can repair and fight the fungal infection.
 Applying the oil regularly to the infection can help heal a fungal infection and improve the health of your nails.
-If the health of your nails suffers from wearing toxic nail polish, try massaging a few drops of tea tree oil into your cuticles and nails most nights or add two to three drops of tea tree oil to your favourite hand cream.
-You will be amazed at the improvement of strength and health of your nails.
+If the health of your nails suffers from wearing toxic nail polish, try massaging a few drops of tea tree oil into your cuticles and nails most nights or add two to three drops of tea tree oil to your favorite hand cream.

 Much like head lice, scabies can be easily attracted by skin-to-skin contact with another person who has the condition.
 Most people resort to medication, but research has stated that tea tree oil is five per cent more effective in killing the eggs and mites which lay and hatch their eggs in the top layer of your skin (5).
 A treatment to resort to would be buying a bottle of shampoo with a five per cent total of tea tree oil, covering yourself with the shampoo and leave it for 5 minutes, then rinse off.

-Athlete’s foot, otherwise known as tinea pedis, can be a widespread infection located on your feet, often in between your toes.
+Athlete’s foot is an infection located on your feet, often in between your toes.
 In worse cases, this infection can also spread to other parts of your body.
-Athlete’s foot arises from fungus being built up as well as sweaty feet and wearing socks that don’t absorb moisture.
+Athlete’s foot arises from a buildup of fungus from sweaty feet and wearing socks that don’t absorb moisture.
 Drying your feet after swimming or washing is really important for this condition.
-If you have this disease tea tree oil can annihilate the infection.
-Tea tree oil helps to reduce inflammation of athlete’s foot without the drying and other negative symptoms that may occur when using other medications (6).
+Tea tree oil can annihilate this infection.
+It helps to reduce inflammation of athlete’s foot without the drying and other negative symptoms in other medications (6).